Alphabet Inc. [GOOGL] stock Reiterated by MKM Partners analyst, price target now $120

 MKM Partners have made an estimate for Alphabet Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on January 25, 2023.
 While these analysts kept the previous recommendation, New Street raised their target price to Buy.
 The new note on the price target was released on January 04, 2023, representing the official price target for Alphabet Inc. stock.
 Previously, the target price had yet another drop from $170 to $160, while Wells Fargo kept a Overweight rating on GOOGL stock.
 On July 27, 2022, analysts decreased their price target for GOOGL shares from 133 to 132.

-Alphabet Inc. [GOOGL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.07.
-With this latest performance, GOOGL shares dropped by -6.75% in over the last four-week period, additionally sinking by -13.46% over the last 6 months – not to mention a drop of -30.41% in the past year of trading.
+Alphabet Inc. [GOOGL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.22.
+With this latest performance, GOOGL shares dropped by -8.80% in over the last four-week period, additionally sinking by -16.38% over the last 6 months – not to mention a drop of -32.07% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Alphabet Inc. [GOOGL] shares currently have an operating margin of +25.95 and a Gross Margin at +55.07.
 Alphabet Inc.’s Net Margin is presently recorded at +21.35.